Massacre of ulema by Amangkurat I

+The right-hand men carrying out the plan and the signal from the palace

 During the planning of this massacre, the Sultan wanted to ensure that the real mastermind behind the massacre would not be discovered.
 He instructed four of his right-hand men to carry out the plan; they were Prince Aria, Tumenggung Nataairnawa, Tumenggung Suranata and Ngabehi Wirapatra.
 According to historian H. J. de Graaf, Amangkurat wanted the ulema to be completely purged.
 The commencement of the massacre itself was signaled by a cannon fire from the palace.
 Local sources have failed to document the details of this massacre and the only reliable source that is available is a note made by an officer from the VOC, Rijcklof van Goens, who was being dispatched to Mataram at that time.

+Amangkurat feigning surprise

 Amangkurat tried to cover up his involvement in this massacre.
 The day after the killings, he pretended to be angry and surprised.
 He alleged the ulema to be responsible for the death of Prince Alit and forced eight leaders to confess to their "crime" of plotting the overthrow of the Sultan.
 These eight men were slaughtered together with their family members.